okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 ### Returning from Go routines

-In order to get back to the `main` routine from child routines, we need to update the code to do the following:
+In order to get back to the `main` routine from child routines, we need to update the code to handle channels for communication.

+Each `channel` communicates with a particular type - something incredibly important.

 ```go
 package main